cerb/cerb.github.io/_docs/setup/configure/scheduler.md

 The **scheduler** is responsible for planning and running _jobs_.

-A **job** is an automated background task: checking your mailboxes for new messages, search indexing new records, performing nightly maintenance, triggering [bot](/docs/bots/) scheduled behaviors, etc.  There are several built-in jobs, and [plugins](/docs/plugins/) can add new jobs.
+A **job** is an automated background task: checking your mailboxes for new messages, search indexing new records, performing nightly maintenance, triggering [automation](/docs/automations/) timers, etc.  There are several built-in jobs, and [plugins](/docs/plugins/) can add new jobs.

 Each job is repeated at a specific _interval_ -- a number of minutes, hours, or days.
 A job can be _disabled_ to prevent it from running.